curlyLasagna/Data-Mining-Coursework/Assignment_1/main.typ

 )

 Looking at the plot, we can estimate that 4 would be the optimal value of clusters to set for K-means.
 We utilized Sklearn's `KBinsDiscretizer` to perform both types of binning by setting the keyword argument `strategy` to `uniform` or `kmeans`.

+The data was binned using one-hot encoding, which resulted in 8 extra features added to the dataset using the equal width binning technique and 3 extra features added using the clustering binning technique.

 == Transforming a feature with non-normal distribution